 Download Power Map and Install it.
-Now to implement in the Excel Menu bar, go to the File menu.
+Go to the File menu to implement in the Excel Menu bar.

 Once we click on it, we will see the Excel options window.
 In that, go to Add-ins, and in Manage, select COM Add-ins and click on Go as shown below screenshot.

-After clicking on Go, it will take us to the COM Add-Ins box, and Tick Mark on Microsoft Power Map to Excel and click on OK as shown below.
+After clicking Go, it will take us to the COM Add-Ins box, Tick Mark on Microsoft Power Map to Excel, and click OK, as shown below.
 This will allow the installed Microsoft Power Map to be configured in Microsoft Excel 2013.

-Once this is done, we will be able to see Map in the Insert menu under the Power Map section, as shown below.
-With this, we can configure Power Map or 3D Map in Excel 2013.
+Once done, we can see Map in the Insert menu under the Power Map section, as shown below.
+We can configure Power Map or 3D Map in Excel 2013.

-For creating 3D Map, also known as Power Map in Excel 2013, we have some sample data of top-ranked companies in the world.
-(This can be downloaded from Wikipedia)
+For creating a 3D Map, also known as Power Map in Excel 2013, we have some sample data of top-ranked companies worldwide. (you can download from Wikipedia)

 Create 3D Maps in Excel

 As we can see in the below data, we have the name of companies region-wise and ranking as per sector category.
-Then Revenue column will be the key to be seen in 3D Map because the kind of numbers it has will be seen good in 3D towers.
+The Revenue column will be the key to be seen in 3D Map because the kind of numbers it has will be seen well in 3D towers.

-Now for creating 3D Map, first select the complete data in which we want to plot the 3D Map, then go to Insert menu, under Power Maps, select Maps.
+For creating a 3D Map, select the complete data we want to plot the 3D Map, then go to the Insert menu.
+Under Power Maps, select Maps.
 Once we do that, we will get the Launch Power Map window, as shown below from New Tour.

-This will take us to a real 3D or Power Map, as we can see in the below screenshot.
+This will take us to a real 3D or Power Map, as shown in the screenshot below.

-And data that we selected for 3D Map can be mapped from the right side of the screen.
+And data we selected for the 3D Map can be mapped from the right side of the screen.